 Please note that overcoming speaker’s anxiety is not a part of what we offer.
 If you feel very uncomfortable with public speaking there are courses available through the Student Welfare office about overcoming speaker’s anxiety.

 Our tutoring sessions are intended to help students to prepare, structure and deliver an effective presentation.
 Preparing for an oral presentation is like any other assignment-it needs to be planned and researched before your present it.
 It is important to think about the organization, structure, content and delivery of your presentation.

 Before the tutoring session you need to share your material with us.
 For example, you may want to send us a draft of the structure, your manuscript, your slide show or a recording of your presentation.
 It is also helpful for us to see the assignment instructions in order for us to understand the task.

 A tutoring session takes approximately 60 minutes.
 You will get specific feedback on the material you have sent us but we will also give general advice on how you can improve your presentation.
 Some examples of what we may talk about are: how to give a strong introduction and conclusion, transitioning smoothly throughout your presentation or having an effective delivery style.

 Please note that that Academic Support Centre does not proofread texts, which includes presentation slides and manuscripts.

 After a tutoring session

-After the tutoring session you can take the feedback and suggestions you have received during the tutoring session to improve your presentation.
+After the tutoring the session you can take the feedback and suggestions you received during the tutoring session to improve your presentation.
 If you feel you need another tutoring session you can book a new appointment through our online booking form.